Fogra Colour Management Café: How to protect colour marks?

 Comment

-That colour trademarks would "protect" someone from misuse of their performance is a one-sided and glossy assessment of the trademark owners.
-Rather, colours and colour combinations are thus withdrawn from general use in certain economic sectors.
+That colour trademarks would „protect“ someone from misuse of their service is a one-sided and glossed-over assessment by the trademark owner.
+In fact, colours and colour combinations are removed from general use in certain economic sectors in this way.
 This is an impoverishment of our world and a curtailment of our freedom.
-Where will we end up if in 50 years' time not only cosmetics manufacturers but many suppliers have to watch out if they want to use a beautiful, rich ultramarine blue because other companies have achieved "traffic validity" for it?
+Where will we end up if, in 50 years„ time, not only cosmetics manufacturers but also many suppliers have to be careful if they want to use a beautiful, rich ultramarine blue because other companies have achieved “commercial validity" for it?

-How can anyone get the idea that a colour belongs to someone?
-Individual colour tones are not a creative achievement of the brand owner, but a gift of nature.
-According to modern scientific definition, colours are nothing more than sensations that take place in our minds - individual experiences.
-To claim ownership of them, even if this is only the case in certain economic sectors, is ethically questionable and an outgrowth of our possession-oriented society.
+How could anyone think that a colour belongs to someone?
+Individual colours are not a creative achievement of the brand owner, but a gift of nature.
+According to modern scientific definitions, colours are nothing more than sensations that take place in our heads - individual experiences.
+Claiming ownership of this, even if this is only the case in certain economic sectors, is ethically questionable and an outgrowth of our property-orientated society.

 Holger Everding